 We continued cutting out any recognizable logos and onomatopoeias (BAM, ZOINKS, etc) on the covers and then moved on to the insides of the books.
 Again, we were looking for any of our recognizable characters, this time with funny speech bubbles or actions.
 Once we had cut everything out, we organized it based on character so we could make sure we spread things out when we were arranging them.
 For example, we had a lot of Spiderman symbols and characters, which we ended up pairing down, but sorting them out first made us recognize just how many we had.

 After the pieces were ready to assemble (get it?), we cut a piece of thin cardboard to the size of the table.
 Then we placed each cutout where we thought it should generally go to help us look at the overall colors and character spread.
 More importantly, when this was done, we took a picture to remember where things were supposed to go.

 Then the hard part.
 Any cutout that was sitting on top with nothing else covering it up was taken off & placed into a separate pile.
 Then, smaller sections were disassembled to be glued on piece by piece.
-Within each small section, the Mod Podge glue was rolled onto the cardboard and the first layer of cutouts were placed.
+Within each small section, the glue was rolled onto the cardboard (we used Mod Podge glue from Joann's) and the first layer of cutouts were placed.
 The glue was then also rolled on top of the pieces to make sure they were flat & sealed.
 After the first layer of cutouts were placed in each section, the second and third layers were placed in the same fashion.
-For the edge pieces, the cutout was wrapped around the cardboard & glued onto the underside.
+For the edge pieces, the cutout was wrapped around the cardboard & glued onto the underside to ensure a clean look.
 The glue dried pretty fast, so once all the pieces had been placed, we rolled a final layer of glue to seal everything & make the top uniform.

 Pin this post for later!